 Whether you are familiar with the term or not, translation plagiarism is a relatively new way that individuals are copying another’s written work.
 It involves taking written content and translating it to another language in hopes of reduced plagiarism detection.
-Translated plagiarism is based off the thought that some level of rewriting is involved when an article is put through an automatic system, which will lower the possibility of detection programs flagging it as plagiarized work.
+Translated plagiarism is based on the thought that some level of rewriting is involved when an article is put through an automatic system, which will lower the possibility of detection programs flagging it as plagiarized work.

 Examples of Translation Plagiarism

-If we sample how translated work would look like once put through a an automatic system, the discrepancies are easily noticed with poor sentence structure and grammar.
+If we sample how translated work would look like once put through an automatic system, the discrepancies are easily noticed with poor sentence structure and grammar.